Lemons (Red Dwarf): Critical reception

 Reception for the third episode were mixed.
-SFX magazine gave it 3 stars out of 5 stating that the episode "has its moments, and the four main stars are on top form again (especially Chris Barrie who could make comedy gold out of Rimmer reading 50 Shades of Grey out loud) but overall the episode feels a little formulaic and a missed opportunity.
-But again, it may have felt that way because we’ve been spoilt so far."
-Starburst magazine gave it 6 stars out of 10, and said that the episode "had enough quality moments to ensure that the series maintained its winning streak thus far, even if it wasn’t an instant classic."
-IGN was more positive, awarding the episode 8.5 out of 10, calling it "classic Dwarf, with a ridiculous plot and some great gags.
+SFX gave it three stars out of five, stating that the episode "has its moments, and the four main stars are on top form again (especially Chris Barrie who could make comedy gold out of Rimmer reading 50 Shades of Grey out loud) but overall the episode feels a little formulaic and a missed opportunity.
+But again, it may have felt that way because we've been spoilt so far."
+Starburst gave it six stars out of ten, and said that the episode "had enough quality moments to ensure that the series maintained its winning streak thus far, even if it wasn't an instant classic."
+IGN was more positive, awarding the episode 8.5 out of ten, calling it "classic Dwarf, with a ridiculous plot and some great gags.
 But perhaps the greatest quality of the episode is the chemistry of the four main characters."